Princess Ragnhild, Mrs. Lorentzen: Marriage and family

-Princess Ragnhild married Erling Lorentzen, a member of the Norwegian merchant upper class (see Lorentzen family), in Asker Church on 15 May 1953.
+Princess Ragnhild married Erling Lorentzen (1923–2021), a member of the Norwegian merchant upper class (see Lorentzen family), in Asker Church on 15 May 1953.
 Lorentzen was a businessman and army officer who had served as her bodyguard shortly after the war.

 Following her marriage, the couple moved to Rio de Janeiro, where her husband had substantial business holdings.
 Their residence in Brazil was originally temporary, but they eventually settled there, and remained in Rio until Ragnhild's death in 2012.
 In Brazil, her husband founded Aracruz Celulose.

+During her first pregnancy, her mother died.